Tariquaf/erpnext_restore/README.md

 - Offers more control over the restoration process
 - Supports fine-grained logging, customization, and visibility

-If you'd prefer to use `bench restore`, consider writing a simpler script or use `--force` options and let Bench manage the restore flow automatically.
+If you'd prefer to use restore_bench.sh, make it executable and let Bench manage the restore flow automatically.

 ---